-As a candidate, you cannot give, or promise to give, money or any other valuable consideration (such as an office or job) to anyone in return for their vote, or by agreeing to refrain from voting.
+As a candidate, you cannot give, or promise to give, money or any other valuable consideration (such as an office or job) to anyone in return for their vote, or to agreeing not to vote.

 It addition, an elector or resident of the municipality cannot accept money or any other valuable consideration in return for voting or not voting during an election.